emre-mr246/42_ring3_minishell/README.md

 The 42 Minishell project is an exploration into creating a basic Unix shell, a fundamental component of operating systems that allows users to interact with the system through command-line interfaces.
 This project challenges us to delve deep into system-level programming techniques and understand core Unix functionalities.

 A Unix shell interprets user commands and executes them.
 It manages processes, handles input and output redirection, supports command chaining through pipes (|), manages environment variables, and more.
 The goal of the Minishell project is to implement these functionalities using C programming language and various system calls provided by Unix-like operating systems.

+## Minishell Is a Group Project

+In the 42 curriculum, there are various group projects that must be completed with the specified number of participants.
+This requirement helps us develop our ability to collaborate with others in project settings, allowing us to adapt to the workplace more quickly.

+Our project is named RaRe Shell, derived from the last two letters of the names of the project creators, MısRa and EmRe.
+Instead of writing our parts separately and then merging the code, we chose to write all the code together.
+We share equal ownership of the entire codebase.

 ## Image 📸